Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Instance-adaptive video compression

 where the ``slab'' component with variance $\sigma^2$ keeps the bitrate cost for sizable updates down, and the ``spike'' component with the narrow standard deviation $s \ll \sigma$ ensures cheap zero-updates.
 The mixing weight $\alpha$ is a tunable hyperparameter.

 At the beginning of the finetuning procedure, our neural model is equal to the global model.
-Because of the spike-slab update prior, the rate cost is only marginally increased and the compression performance essentially equal to the global model.
+Due to the spike-slab update prior, the rate cost is only marginally increased and the compression performance is essentially equal to the global model.
 During finetuning, the rate-distortion performance gradually improves, giving us an anytime algorithm that we can stop prematurely to get the best compression performance within a given encoder compute budget.

 After the model has converged or a compute budget has been exhausted, we use the finetuned encoder $q_{\phi}$ to find the latent code $z$ corresponding to the video sequence $x$.
 Both $z$ and the updates to prior and decoder $\delta$, which will be necessary to decode the video sequence, are quantized.
-To discretize the updates $\delta$, we use a fixed grid of $n$ equal-sized bins of width $t$ centered around $\delta = 0$.
-We choose $n$ such that $p(-n/t<\delta <n/t)\approx 1 - \epsilon$ and clip values at the tails.
+To discretize the updates $\delta$, we use a fixed grid of $n$ equal-sized bins of width $t$ centered around $\delta = 0$ and clip values at the tails.
 The quantization of $z$ is analogous, except that we use a bin width of $t=1$ and do not clip the values at the tails (in line with \citet{balle2018variational}).

 Finally, we write the quantized updates $\bar{\delta}$ and quantized codes $\bar{z}$ to the bitstream.
 We use entropy coding under the quantized update prior $p(\bar{\delta})$ and finetuned prior $p_{\theta_{\sD} + \bar{\delta}}(\bar{z})$, respectively.
-For latent codes in the tail region we use Exp-Golomb coding~\citep{x264}.
+For latent codes in the tail region we use Exp-Golomb coding \citep{x264}.